PyThaiNLP/pythainlp/docs/api/tag.rst

 ORCHID corpus uses different set of POS tags.
 Thus, we make UD POS tags version for ORCHID corpus.

-The following table shows the mapping of Part-of-Speech (POS) tags from ORCHID POS tags to UD POS tags:
+The following table shows the mapping of POS tags from ORCHID to UD:

 ===============     =======================
 ORCHID POS tags     Coresponding UD POS tag